-All graduate Fellows in the program will be involved with one of three major NSF projects; each of these projects are at the forefront of scientific promise as well as technical challenge for data analytics: the Large Synoptic Survey Telescope (LSST), the Advanced Laser Interferometer Gravitational-wave Observatory (LIGO), and Earthscope.
+All graduate Fellows in the program will be involved with one of three major NSF projects; each of these projects are at the forefront of scientific promise as well as technical challenge for data analytics: the Legacy Survey of Space and Time at the Vera C. Rubin Observatory (LSST), the Advanced Laser Interferometer Gravitational-wave Observatory (LIGO), and Earthscope.

 Earthscope is a vast multi-institutional research project for deep geoscientific exploration of the whole North American continent, as well as our entire Earth, to better understand the materials it is made of, how it was assembled, and how it works — including its recurring earthquakes and active volcanoes.
 Earthscope scientists use state-of-the-art instruments and methods to collect data from seismic waves, crustal movements, Earth’s magnetic field, rock and soil samples, and images obtained from aircraft and satellites.
 Earthscope researchers at Northwestern analyze and help acquire Earthscope data at continental and regional scales.
 A primary research goal is to image the three-dimensional structure of the Earth’s crust and mantle beneath North America, many hundreds of kilometers deep, and to infer its bearing on the processes and dynamics that affect continents currently, in the past, and in the future.
 Imaging the Earth’s interior from full waveforms of hundreds of crustal profiles, thousands of seismic wave trains, hundreds of thousands of surface wave dispersion curves, and millions of body-wave delay times, is a challenging task because of unknown noise, unmodeled physical phenomena, and under-“illumination” by the seismic waves that are preferentially generated at tectonic plate boundaries and recorded on continents, all near and on the Earth’s surface.